citusdata/citus_docs/faq/faq.rst

 Are there any PostgreSQL features not supported by Citus?
 ---------------------------------------------------------

 Since Citus provides distributed functionality by extending PostgreSQL, it uses the standard PostgreSQL SQL constructs.
-Furthermore, queries that target a single worker node support the entire spectrum of PostgreSQL features.
-A common case of those kind of queries are those restricted to a single tenant in a multi-tenant application (see :ref:`when_to_use_citus`).
+It provides full SQL support for queries which access a single node in the database cluster.
+These queries are common, for instance, in multi-tenant applications where different nodes store different tenants (see :ref:`when_to_use_citus`).

-On the other hand, when querying distributed tables that span multiple worker nodes, Citus does not provide all SQL constructs out of the box.
-Cross-node distributed queries do support many features though, like a wide range of data types (including semi-structured data types like jsonb, hstore), full text search, operators and functions, foreign data wrappers, etc. Some constructs which aren't supported natively in this case are:
+Other queries which, by contrast, combine data from multiple nodes, do not support the entire spectrum of PostgreSQL features.
+However they still enjoy broad SQL coverage, including semi-structured data types (like jsonb, hstore), full text search, operators, functions, and foreign data wrappers.
+Note that the following constructs aren't supported natively for cross-node queries:

 * Window Functions
 * CTEs
 * Set operations
-* Transactional semantics for queries that span across multiple shards
+* Transactional semantics

 How do I choose the shard count when I hash-partition my data?
 --------------------------------------------------------------